eric8395/eric8395/README.md

 👋 Hi, I'm Eric!

-Native New Yorker and a fan of everything New York :statue_of_liberty:
+Native New Yorker :statue_of_liberty:

-I am passionate about baseball :baseball:, traveling :airplane:, food :pizza:, and learning :mortar_board:
+I am passionate about baseball :baseball:, traveling :airplane:, food :pizza:, and on a constant path towards learning :mortar_board:

 I am also a data science professional passionate about analyzing and translating data into meaningful stories and business decisions.
-Trained in machine learning, statistical analysis, and developing data visualizations:chart_with_upwards_trend:
+Trained in machine learning, statistical analysis, and developing data visualizations.

 <a href="https://medium.com/@eric8395/my-path-to-data-science-82341a80a23b"> Read more about my Personal Career Transition from Civil Engineering into Data Science </a>